What Are Mobile Forms And How Are They Different From The Web Forms?

 - Mobile form can be signed right on the device.
 Digital signature will be included as a part of the record.

 - An employee can use a smartphone as QR code/barcode scanner to scan and identify an object for which data are being collected.

 (S)he can also scan data in the form fields instead of entering them manually (for example part numbers, lot numbers, etc.).

 - GPS location of the form submission is automatically recorded.
 Office employees can have a quick overview of the projects locations by reviewing forms submissions points on a map.

-Mobile forms help you modernize the entire team workflow.
-Each team member can get more done in the field.
+With mobile forms data collection each team member can get more done, and make informed business decisions.
 Everyone on the team has an immediate access to the collected information and can act on it quickly.